Esri/lerc/README.md

 The codecs Lerc2 and Lerc1 have been in use for years, bugs in those low level modules are very unlikely.
-The top level layer that wraps the different Lerc versions is new.
+The top level layer that wraps the different Lerc versions is newer.
 So if this package shows a bug, it is most likely in that layer.